adwait3/pwn-colez/rev engg program sec.md

 ______________________________________________________________________________________

-# level 7.1
+# level 9.1
-expected result
-wwuuuqpponkgiggkffeeeddbaaa
+steps
+>1. run the file
+>2. put adress as `1e14`
+>3. put byte as 74
+>4. put rest as 0 as they are unecessary

-flag: `pwn.college{I-ClQh5noCs-WSFLL8LnDkKxPjn.0FN2IDL0QTMyUzW}`
+flag: `pwn.college{E5b82AgKClGnhe0D7hpYFwch-dh.0FO2IDL0QTMyUzW}`

 ______________________________________________________________________________________

-# level 7.1
+# level 10.0
-expected result
-wwuuuqpponkgiggkffeeeddbaaa
+steps
+>1. run the file
+>2. put adress as `1db5`
+>3. put byte as 74
+>4. put rest as 0 as they are unecessary

-flag: `pwn.college{I-ClQh5noCs-WSFLL8LnDkKxPjn.0FN2IDL0QTMyUzW}`
+flag: `pwn.college{M3TDXAZuCr4E1AKVmFmhLirGDjA.0VO2IDL0QTMyUzW}`

 ______________________________________________________________________________________